-This time when you activate of the culprit plugin it will cause the error again.
-Now, you just need to rename or delete that particular plugin folder from your wp-content > plugins > culprit-plugin-folder using ftp or cpanel.
+This time when you activate the culprit plugin it will cause the error again.
+Now, you just need to rename or delete that particular plugin folder from your wp-content > plugins > culprit-plugin-folder using ftp or Cpanel.

 If this error message is still there on the screen and it’s not the .htaccess and the plugin, then you should definitely check the theme, the activated theme can be the troublemaker.
 The theme might be outdated or its backend code might have been changed.